AviatrixSystems/Docs/HowTos/ipmotion.rst

 Aviatrix IPMotion is a technology that connects the same two subnets between on-prem and in the VPC.
 The technology is useful in the following use cases:

-  * Migrating a on-prem VM to public cloud while preserving its IP address.
+  * Migrating an on-prem VM to public cloud while preserving its IP address.
   * Mission critical application HA to public cloud.

-The technology is described in the diagram below.
+The technology is described in the diagram below, where an on-prem VM with IP address 10.1.0.11 is migrated to AWS while preserving its IP address.
+After migration, any on-prem VMs can continue to communicate with this migrated VM as if it still resides on-prem.

  |image0|

 Prerequisites
 --------------

- - To implement IPMotion, you must first deploy Aviatrix virtual appliance CloudN on a subnet where VM migration takes place.
+ - To implement IPMotion, you must first deploy Aviatrix virtual appliance CloudN on a subnet where VM migrations take place.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.

  - Create a AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where CloudN is deployed.